impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 The cool thing here is that, if we redirect the output of our `abort` function to `stderr`, then someone else can pick up where we left off, and send the output of their `stderr` anywhere they want.

-A website called Guru99 seems to have [some good content on redirection](https://web.archive.org/web/20230309072616/https://www.guru99.com/linux-redirection.html){:target="_blank" rel="noopener"}.
+A website called Guru99 seems to have [some good content on redirection](https://web.archive.org/web/20230309072616/https://www.guru99.com/linux-redirection.html){:target="_blank" rel="noopener" }.
 For example:

 <center>
   <img src="/assets/images/screenshot-25mar2023-1039am.png" width="90%" style="border: 1px solid black; padding: 0.5em">